 The year before, EF had been commissioned by Animal Welfare Director, Dave Neal to produce a film exposing the plight of animals used in entertainment across China.
 This was EFs third film for Animals Asia.

-...THOSE IN CHARGE HAD BEEN EXPOSED AND THE PRESSURE FROM THE PRESS CAUSED THE CHINESE MINISTRY FOR ZOOS AND CIRCUSES (ON JANUARY 18TH 2012) TO ISSUE A COMPLETE BAN ON THE USE OF ANIMALS IN PERFORMANCES WITHIN ZOOS AND CIRCUSES THROUGHOUT CHINA!
+NOW EXPOSED - THE PRESSURE FROM THE PRESS CAUSED THE CHINESE MINISTRY FOR ZOOS AND CIRCUSES (ON JANUARY 18TH 2012) TO ISSUE A COMPLETE BAN ON THE USE OF ANIMALS IN PERFORMANCES WITHIN ZOOS AND CIRCUSES THROUGHOUT CHINA!